syself/cluster-api-provider-hetzner/README.md

 ## 🚀 Getting Started

 The best way to get started with CAPH is spinning up a cluster.
-For that you can follow our [**Managing Kubernetes on Hetzner with Cluster API**](https://community.hetzner.com/tutorials/kubernetes-on-hetzner-with-cluster-api) featured in the Hetzner Community Tutorials.
+For that you can follow our [**Managing Kubernetes on Hetzner with Cluster API**](https://community.hetzner.com/tutorials/kubernetes-on-hetzner-with-cluster-api) article featured in the Hetzner Community Tutorials.

-Additional resources:
+Additional resources from the docs:

 - [**Cluster API Provider Hetzner 15 Minute Tutorial**](https://syself.com/docs/caph/getting-started/quickstart): Set up a bootstrap cluster using Kind and deploy a Kubernetes cluster on Hetzner.
 - [**Develop and test Kubernetes clusters with Tilt**](https://syself.com/docs/caph/developers/development-guide): Start using Tilt for rapid testing of various cluster flavors, like with/without a private network or bare metal.